Formula One legend Niki Lauda defied his wealthy family to pursue a career in racing

-Lauda refused to race in the torrential rain in the title-deciding Japanese Grand Prix, a decision that saw the title swing into the hands of his rival James Hunt.
+Lauda refused to race in torrential rain in the deciding Japanese Grand Prix, which handed the crown to his rival James Hunt.

-"I would take the same decision today," Lauda says.
-"It was stupid to race."
+“I would take the same decision today,” Lauda said in 2013.
+“It was stupid to race.”

-The story of those defining points has been turned into "Rush," a movie by F1 fan and director Ron Howard.
+The story of those defining points was turned into “Rush,” a movie by F1 fan and director Ron Howard.

-For Lauda, his self determination has continued to guide him to this day.
+For Lauda, his self determination guided him throughout his life.